top of page

 Patar Beach

-• Description: Also in Bolinao, Patar Beach is known for its golden sand, clear waters, and beautiful sunsets.
+• Also in Bolinao, Patar Beach is known for its golden sand, clear waters, and beautiful sunsets.
 It's a less crowded alternative to more famous beaches, offering a serene environment.

 • Distance: About 45 kilometers from Alaminos.